qutip/qutip-tutorials/tutorials-v4/lectures/Lecture-14-Kerr-nonlinearities.md

 $\displaystyle H = \frac{1}{2}\chi (a^\dagger)^2a^2$

-where $\chi$ is related to the third-order nonlinear suseptibility.
+where $\chi$ is related to the third-order nonlinear susceptibility.
 The Kerr effect is one of the typical nonlinearities that can occur in quantum optics due to a nonlinear medium.

 In this notebook we'll see how to setup the model in QuTiP and look at some interesting properties of the states that evolve according to this Hamiltonian.